iDevision/idevision-api/static/docs.md

 ### Required Query parameters
 - query : The actual query
 - location : The location of the documentation.
 This can be any sphinx generated documentation.
 Ex. https://discordpy.readthedocs.io/en/latest

+### Optional Query parameters
 - show-labels : a boolean.
-When false, labels will not be returned in the results
+When false, labels will not be returned in the results.
+Defaults to `true`
 - label-labels : a boolean.
 When true, labels will have `label:` prepended to them.
-Does nothing when show-labels is false
+Does nothing when show-labels is false.
+Defaults to `false`

 ### Returns
 Response 200